-- (1) Minimum Lot Size Not less than one acre. - (2) Minimum Lot Width Not less than seventy-five (75) feet shall be maintained at the building setback line. - F. Yard and Setback Regulations: Every principal structure hereafter erected or enlarged in this District shall provide and maintain the following setbacks: - (1) Setback from Major Highways Unless otherwise approved as part of a planned development or pursuant to a variance:
+- (1) Minimum Lot Size Not less than one acre. - (2) Minimum Lot Width Not less than seventy-five (75) feet shall be maintained at the building setback line.

 4 The lot, yard, setback and height limitations for the R District are summarized in Appendix A to this Zoning Ordinance.